-Our Board of Directors currently consists of 11 directors, ten of whom are non-executive directors.
+Our Board of Directors currently consists of ten directors, nine of whom are non-executive directors.

 As a foreign private issuer, as defined by the rules promulgated under the Exchange Act, we are not required to have a majority independent Board of Directors under applicable NYSE rules.
 Under the Dutch Corporate Governance Code (the "Dutch Code"), for a non-executive director to be considered "independent," he or she (and his or her spouse and immediate relatives) may not, among other things, (i) in the five years prior to his or her appointment, have been an employee or executive director of us or any public company affiliated with us; (ii) in the year prior to his or her appointment, have had an important business relationship with us or any public company affiliated with us; (iii) receive any financial compensation from us other than for the performance of his or her duties as a director or other than in the ordinary course of business; (iv) hold 10% or more of our ordinary shares (including ordinary shares subject to any shareholder's agreement); (v) be a member of the management or Supervisory Board of a company owning 10% or more of our ordinary shares; (vi) in the year prior to his or her appointment, have temporarily managed our day-to-day affairs while the executive director was unable to discharge his or her duties; or (vii) be a member of the management board of a company in which a member of the management board of the company which he supervises is a supervisory board member.
 The Dutch Code contains principles and best practices for Dutch companies with listed shares, and requires companies to either comply with the best practice provisions of the Dutch Code or to explain why they deviate from these best practice provisions.
-Two of our non-executive directors were appointed to the Board by GE in connection with the GECAS Transaction and the shareholder agreement between AerCap and GE-refer to Note 4-GECAS Transaction to our Consolidated Financial Statements included in this annual report.
-Three of our non-executive directors (out of a total of 11) have served in excess of 12 years in deviation of the best practice provisions in the Dutch Code.
-However, we believe that the current composition of the Board enables it to operate effectively and independently, considering that the nonexecutive directors are carefully selected based upon their combined experience and expertise.
-The average tenure of our nonexecutive directors as of December 31, 2022, was 6.7 years.
+Three of our non-executive directors (out of a total of nine) have served in excess of 12 years in deviation of the best practice provisions in the Dutch Code.
+However, we believe that the current composition of the Board enables it to operate effectively and independently, considering that the non-executive directors are carefully selected based upon their combined experience and expertise.
+The average tenure of our non-executive directors as of December 31, 2023, was 8.4 years.